 A good rule of thumb, whether the economy is on a downturn or not, is not to spend money on a product or service unless you truly need it.
 Make smart investments in areas that can grow your customer base and increase profits, but do it in moderation.

 Take a look at your revenues over the past year.
 Does a large percentage of your income come from one or two clients?
 During a recession, that can be a recipe for disaster.
 If just one of those current customers leaves, goes out of business, or starts paying slowly, your business will be in trouble.

 Diversify your client base now by making a change in how you find new customers.
 If most of your marketing efforts involve social media, try attending some face-to-face networking events.
 Ask current clients for referrals or add client testimonials to your website.

 Hire a marketing team to look into strategies you might not have considered previously.
-Marketing and advertising are often some of the first areas small-business owners cut when times get tough, but they’re some of the last places a struggling business should be reducing costs.
+The marketing budget is often some of the first areas small-business owners cut when times get tough, but that’s one of the last places a struggling business should be reducing costs.

 The marketing and media outlet AdAge reports that companies that cut spending during previous economic downturns lost market share and typically never regained it, while companies that maintained or hiked ad spending lost much less and tended to recover faster.
 During tough times, the companies that continue reaching out to customers will reap the greatest rewards when the economy turns around.